citrus-international/citrusads-magento1/README.md

 Troubleshooting
 -----

-There are conflicts when two (or more) modules rewrite the same class.
-In that case, the class will only be overwritten by one module, so the rest of the modules will not work properly, which in some cases can have a fatal impact on your platform.
-So before you install our plugin, please make sure that there will be no conflicts happening in your installed plugins with our plugin.
+Conflicts arise when two (or more) modules rewrite the same class.
+In that case, the class will be overwritten by only one module, so the rest of the modules will not work properly.
+In some cases, this can have a fatal impact on your platform.
+Before you install this plugin, make sure that there will be no conflicts between in your installed plugins and our plugin.
 This can be done by checking the content of the <rewrite> in the "config.xml" files on all installed modules in your platform.
 Alternatively, you can use this tool module to help you detect the conflicts easily

 https://marketplace.magento.com/alekseon-modules-conflict-detector.html
 .

-If there is no conflict, you are all good to go.
+If there is no conflict, no further configuration is necessary and the plugin will work as described.

-If there are conflicts between the plugins, you need to search your way to solve them.
+If there are conflicts between the plugins, you must resolve them.
 You can use

 either
-* Merging - merge the code from one conflicting file into another and switch off the rewrite config.xml in one
+* Merging - merge the code from one conflicting file into another and switch off the rewrite config.xml in one of them

 or
 * Class inheritance - switch off the rewrite in one config.xml and then make the conflicting extension PHP file extend